p2panda/handbook/README.md

 `p2panda` is **p2:panda_face:**

-A collection of applications, libraries and tools for users and developers to set up groups, festivals, gatherings, events or spaces that focus on flat hierarchies, corruption prevention, self-organization, decentralization and generally alternative ways of organizing.
+A collection of applications, libraries and tools for users, bots and developers to set up groups, festivals, gatherings, events or spaces that focus on self-organization, decentralization and generally alternative ways of organizing.

-The basic data structures of `p2panda` are: `users`, `resources`, and `events`.
+The basic data structures of `p2panda` are: `users`, `resources`, and `events` (terminology might change soon as it is too strictly tied to festivals right now).
 Users create and share resources and events.
 Events need some set of resources to be executed.
 P2:panda_face: helps users coordinate the process of mapping available resources to the events that need them.

 A particularly important class of resources are locations.
 While internally locations can be modelled as ordinary resources, the UI gives them special treatment.